jinlin04/FPGS/README.md

 ## Dataset

-We evaluate FPGS on the SCARED dataset.
+We evaluate FPGS on two public endoscopic datasets: SCARED and StereoMIS.